 Let’s discuss how students choose their seats.
 Again, this is all up to you and what works best for your classroom.
 In our classroom, students had a personal bin that housed all of their materials.
 They would come in the door in the morning and put their bin at the spot they wanted to be at.
 Other students knew that they could not move that bin or that seat because it was taken.
 This process also took some practice after teaching students to really pay attention to other people’s belongings but this became pretty fluid.
 After a while, students knew exactly what to do when they came in during the morning.
 This also taught them that if they wasted time, they might not get the seat they wanted.
 Of course, even after all of the practicing and all of the modeling, everything will not be perfect.
 They’re kids!
 There will be arguing, upset people, and it’s ok.
 Many days were spent learning how to manage conflict.
 I really encouraged my students to share and be kind with one another.
 In the beginning of the year, a student might have come really wanting a yoga ball only to find that they’re all gone.
 I might ask my students if anyone is willing to give up a yoga ball, especially one who has already had the yoga ball that day or week.
 I would facilitate these solutions but over the year, most of the time students were able to handle this on their own.
 Here’s another scenario of managing conflict with kindness- John, Katie, and Michael have their bins in front of the Wobble Stools.
 Lucy didn’t pay attention and put her in bin front of one too even though there aren’t any left.
 Now it’s time to get started and there is an argument about who can sit there.
 What do you do?
 9 out of 10 times someone will just move somewhere else with no problem because they know someone would do the same for them and they know they will get another opportunity to sit there.
 You must really model this with students and praise students when they do this to help encourage this behavior.
 It’s all about modeling kindness and fairness and helping students manage conflicts on their own.
 Yes, first graders can do this!!

-If you subscribe to my email list, this post comes with a Flexible Seating Checklist FREEBIE that will help you ensure that you have everything you need!
-You will also get the most up to date tips, tricks, and classroom projects… and of course more fun FREEBIES!
+I really hope you enjoyed learning more about how to successfully implement flexible seating in your classroom!
+Don’t forget to subscribe to my email list!
+Not only will you get the most up to date tips, tricks, and classroom projects… and of course more fun FREEBIES including the Flexible Seating Brochure FREEBIE!
+You will also have exclusive access to tons of digital how to videos!
 If you would like to learn about this and other things happening in my classroom follow me @sweetnsauerfirsties on Instagram.